Nov. 16, 2018 By Laura Hanrahan

 EMS pronounced the man dead at the scene.

-Ridgewood’s All Saints Church, however, has identified the deceased as Arek, a homeless man who frequented the church and its Hungry Monk Rescue Truck service.
+While police were unable to release the deceased’s name at press time, Ridgewood’s All Saints Church identified the 44-year-old as Arkadiusz “Arek” Jasinski, a homeless man who frequented the church and its Hungry Monk Rescue Truck service.

-The non-profit rescue truck said on Facebook that Arek froze to death during Thursday’s storm.
+The non-profit rescue truck said on Facebook that Jasinki apparently froze to death during Thursday’s storm.

 “This morning we got notice that one of our beloved homeless street partners died on the street last night,” the Friday Facebook post said.
 “Arek froze to death in the rain, on the corner under the train.
 The place that he called Home.”